zanminkian/git-validator/README.md

 ### Customizing eslint Config

-Under the hood, we use `eslint` to lint and format code.
+Under the hood, we use `@zanminkian/eslint-config` as default eslint config to lint and format code.
 If you want to use a different eslint config, add your own `.eslintrc.js` at the root of your project.
-Here's an example:

 ```js
 module.exports = {